Key Example: The 30-Year Diversity Paradox

 - Recruitment and promotion flows

-We then model forward outcomes over multi-year horizons and test sensitivity under alternative scenarios.
+We then project forward over multi-year horizons and test alternative scenarios.

 Services